b-stone/JMM-2014/README.md

 JMM-2014
 ========

-Slide for a talk on Non-simplicial decompositions of Betti diagrams of complete intersections
+Slides for a talk on Non-simplicial decompositions of Betti diagrams of complete intersections